WPC-Systems-Ltd/WPC_Python_driver_release/README.md

 ## About

-WPC Python-based driver contains an API for interacting with the WPC USB-DAQ, Ethernet and Wifi-DAQ series products.
+WPC Python driver contains APIs for interacting with the WPC USB-DAQ, Ethernet and Wifi-DAQ series products.

 ## Quick Start